-Due to disruptions in the nonprofit sector and regular periodic review of the Foundation’s funding priorities, the Board has chosen to accept unsolicited inquiries in Summer 2025; those grants will be distributed in early 2026.
+As of April 2026, the Board of the Luther I. Replogle Foundation is anticipating evaluating requests from organizations who are not current grantees in Spring 2027; those grants will be distributed in Summer 2027.
 To receive an email when our portal opens for unsolicited inquiries, complete the form here.

 Programmatic Priorities for New Applicants